axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 Parts can use the asterisk character ``\*`` as a wildcard, meaning all possible values for that part.
 Example: ``\*:READ`` describes the permission to read regardless the object type.

+When *creating* objects, before checking the ``CREATE`` action for the type of object to be created, the ownership that will result from successful object creation is already assumed for the permission check.
+This way, users having the ``CREATE`` permission for a type of object owned by themselves or their default creation group, they may be eligible to create such objects.
+A second permission is always checked before granting the right for object creation: ``SERVER:CREATE_OBJECT:{servername}``.
+This means that the user requesting the object creation permission must not only be allowed to create the object of the requested type, but also the user must be allowed to create objects on this particular server through which the request is accepted.
+This way, servers and their data may be protected from unwanted object creations even if users generally have the permission to create objects they own.

 ## Roles

 Roles have a *definition* and *assignments*.
 The role's definition is an entity that has a UUID, defines a (changeable) name and specifies the (changeable) set of permissions a user will obtain by being assigned a role instantiated from this definition.
 A role assignment references a role definition and "inherits" the definition's name.
 The assignment can furthermore optionally constrain the role by a user group and/or user qualifier.
 In this case the permissions the role definition specifies will be granted to a user in that role if and only if requested for an object whose group/user owner matches that of the group/user qualifier provided by the role assignment, respectively.